KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/NPC Peacekeepers/Lore Entries/Olivia Birdsong.md

 ---

 ##### Brief Summary
-Olivia Birdsong is a half-elf bard originating from the Sword Coast and is a S-Rank [[Peacekeeper]]
+Olivia Birdsong is a half-elf bard originating from the Sword Coast and is a S-Rank [[Peacekeeper Force]]
 ##### Appearance
 ![[Olivia Birdsong.png]]
 ##### Personality